-The National Security Agency/Central Security Service (NSA/CSS) Information Assurance Directorate will once again test information assurance professionals from the five U.S. service academies, along with the Air Force Institute of Technology during the 7th Annual Cyber Defense Exercise (CDX) 16-20 April 2007.
-Teams from the U.S. Air Force Academy, U.S. Coast Guard Academy, U.S. Merchant Marine Academy, U.S. Naval Academy, and West Point. will compete at their respective schools.
-The headquarters for the exercise will be located at the Lockheed Martin facilities at 7725 Standard Dr., Hanover, Md.
-21076.
+The National Security Agency/Central Security Service (NSA/CSS), Information Assurance Directorate will test information assurance professionals from the five U.S. service academies, the Naval Postgraduate School, the Air Force Institute of Technology, and the Royal Military College of Canada during the 10th Annual Cyber Defense Exercise (CDX) 20-23 April 2010.
+Teams from the U.S. Air Force Academy, U.S. Coast Guard Academy, U.S. Merchant Marine Academy, U.S. Naval Academy, and West Point will compete to win the coveted CDX trophy.
+The exercise will be run in Lockheed Martin spaces at 7615 Ora Glen Avenue, Greenbelt, MD.

 - Cameras are not permitted on the premises, but photographs will be provided to media representatives who attend the CDX.

-For more information about participating in the 2007 CDX Media Day, contact the NSA/CSS Public and Media Affairs Office.
-For information about past CDXs and NSA/CSS educational outreach, visit the agency's website at NSA.gov.
+For more information about participating in the 2010 CDX Media Day, contact the NSA Public and Media Affairs Office via phone on 301-688-6524 or by email email@example.com.
+For information about past CDXs and NSA/CSS educational outreach, visit the agency's website at www.nsa.gov.